syncfusion-content/mobilejavascript-docs/MobileJS/Button/Getting-Started.md

 {% endhighlight %}

-> Note: Make sure you have an audio file in specified location.
+N> Make sure you have an audio file in specified location.

 Run the above code example to render the following output.